Our Community Rehabilitation Services (CRS) are programs designed to help you improve your functional abilities.

 Children and adolescents can be referred to the VPRS by GPs, paediatricians, allied health professionals, other hospitals and community agencies.

-You are also able to refer a child directly by contacting Latrobe Regional Hospital's Specialist Clinic on5173 8822
+You are also able to refer a child directly by contacting Latrobe Regional Hospital's Allied Health Department on 5173 8383.
+You will be directed to the VPRS team.

 If you would like to make a referral or need more information about the VPRS phone Latrobe Regional Hospital's Allied Health Department on 5173 8383.